 You can learn a lot about a person by putting him or her on your feet, or flying on the person.
 It’s interesting how different parts of us surface when we are put in a new situation, especially one in which we are in such close contact with another human and are, to a certain extent, surrendering our bodies to this person.
 I always appreciate watching people work together and learning more about themselves as individuals as well as in the relationship they are cultivating.
 I have found it particularly fascinating to watch partners who play together both on and off the mat communicate with each other during their acro time.
 I have seen and experienced how much acro can offer a relationship, if you are patient and loving and take advantage of the magical space it creates for vulnerability and growth.

 Learning to play in acro has taught me how I want to play in life.
 I want to be joy-filled, curious, connected, excited.
 I want to be growing within myself, connecting with myself and with others; I want to be open, authentic and trusting.
 I want to tap into what feels right for me and go from there.
 I want to play with the world, with lots of other monkeys.
 I want to share my exuberance as I experience it because it feels good in hopes that others will be inspired and find what feels good for them.
 I want to include everyone!
-I want to remember that it’s not about achieving the final move; it’s the about the journey of laughing and falling along the way.
+I want to remember that Kids Parties is not about achieving the final move; it’s the about the journey of laughing and falling along the way.
 It’s about the connections we make, the mountains we climb and the ways we transform.